CyrusNajmabadi/lang-design/CollectionLiterals.md

 2. Collections which pass special values to their constructors.
 For example `new Dictionary<string, object>(CaseInsensitiveComparer.Instance)`.
 There is no facility to access the constructor being used in either target or natural-typing scenarios.

-3. Adding to existing collections similar to nested collection initializers, e.g. `new Widget { Children = { w1, w2, w3 } }`.
+3. Nested collection initializers, e.g. `new Widget { Children = { w1, w2, w3 } }`.
 This form needs to stay as it has very different semantics from `Children = [w1, w2, w3]`.
 The former calls `.Add` repeatedly on `.Children` while the latter would assign a new collection over `.Children`.
 We could consider having the latter form fall back to adding to an existing collection if `.Children` can't be assigned, but that seems like it could be extremely confusing.

 # Syntax Ambiguities
 [syntax-ambiguities]: #syntax-ambiguities